-At times, you may want to delete a document to in a project.
-The following FAQ describes the security model of document deletion, and implications to translations.
+At times, you may want to delete a document in a project.
+The following FAQ describes the security model of document deletion and implications to translations.

 What are the implications of deleting a document?

 Deleting a document also deletes the translations in that document from the memory to which the document's project was attached.
 In other words, translations in a document are no longer available via Translation Memory match once the document is deleted.

 If a document is deleted, are all segments removed?